rxdu/octopress_site_archive/source/projects/index.markdown

 footer: true
 ---

+## DARPA Robotics Challenge (DRC): Team WRECS, WPI 09/2013-Present

+- Worked on door task in the aspects of manipulation and door detection with point clouds
+- Developed a user interface for the operation of Boston Dynamics Atlas Robot in DRC Trials
+- Tested different strategies to finish task on both the real robot and robot in Gazebo simulation
+- Working on 3D perception of robots for manipulation tasks

+{% img /images/projects/drc_door.jpg 295 %}
+{% img /images/projects/door_task_panel.png 450 %}

+## Robotic System for Use of Fall Risk Assessment in Home Environment, WPI 07/2013-Present

+- Worked out a robotic framework for home fall risk assessment
+- Implemented a web interface for Turtlebot2 platform to make the system accessible from a webpage
+- Studying the navigation of robots in home environment and hazard detection for fall risk assessment

+{% img /images/projects/fall_risk_turtle.jpg 240 %}
+{% img /images/projects/fall_risk_webpage.png 510 %}

 ## Intelligent Portable Aerial Surveillance System – IPASS, WPI 12/2012-05/2013

 -  Developed the dynamics model of the aircraft and simulated its control in   Matlab